naproche/naproche/CONTRIBUTING.md

 ## To-Dos

 The file [TODO.md](TODO.md) contains a list of pending to-dos.
-When an item has been processed, plesase delete it from that list.
+When an item has been processed, please delete it from that list.

 [haskell]: <https://en.wikipedia.org/wiki/Haskell>